 Perhaps that’s a good place to end, though.
 Because, ironically, just around the next corner, there might be a young girl who has been trafficked, or has been kept locked up 24 hours in a house, surrounded by cannabis plants.
 I think if this film succeeds on any level, it will be in making people realize that this thing is happening all around us.”

 Stolen is unfortunately not available on DVD or on any streaming service.
 I was able to watch it thanks to a fan who gave it to me on a memory stick.
 Maybe we should petition BBC to release it on DVD or on iPlayer.
 It is an important movie with strong potential to raise awareness about child trafficking.
 And on a lighter note, it is a movie in which Damian Lewis wears a legendary jacket worn by the likes of James Dean, Elvis Presley, and… Steve McQueen: Baracuta G9.
-We can’t wait to see Damian bring McQueen to life on the big screen this summer!
+Have you seen Damian as Steve McQueen in Once Upon A Time in Hollywood yet?

 In closing, here is a 10 minute Q&A with the film’s writer Stephen Buchard, director Justin Chadwick and Damian had after a screening of the movie at a BFI screening in London in May 2011.
 Damian touches upon a few points I have highlighted in this article but you know it is always a pleasure to hear it from the man himself.
 Enjoy.